Red tape, graft mean India not such a super market for Wal-Mart

 The U.S. retailer is currently investigating bribery allegations in its Indian operations.

-With 1.2 billion people and 90 percent of its $500 billion in retail trade done at mom-and-pop shops, India is potentially lucrative for retailers such as Wal-Mart, Carrefour SA (CARR.PA) and Tesco Plc (TSCO.L).
+With 1.2 billion people and 90 percent of its $500 billion in retail trade done at mom-and-pop shops, India is potentially lucrative for retailers such as Wal-Mart, Carrefour SA and Tesco Plc.
 But no global supermarket chain has applied to enter because of regulatory uncertainty.

 Wal-Mart's local joint venture partner Bharti, one of the few large-scale retailers in India, is getting cold feet because of the additional investment required to run retail operations.

-Bharti, controlled by billionaire Sunil Mittal, wants to consolidate its balance sheet and sharpen its focus on Bharti Airtel Ltd (BRTI.NS), India's biggest telecoms operator, which has $12 billion in debt, sources said.
+Bharti, controlled by billionaire Sunil Mittal, wants to consolidate its balance sheet and sharpen its focus on Bharti Airtel Ltd, India's biggest telecoms operator, which has $12 billion in debt, sources said.

 "The JV is under review.
 Bharti is taking a closer look at it because it wants to move out," said a senior official at Bharti Wal-Mart Pvt Ltd, declining to be identified.